 This section contains detailed information on applicable fees and forms for Supreme Court matters.

-There are reduced fees payable for small business and non-profit associations.
-To be eligible for these you will need to complete and submit Form 1 (Declaration that a person is a small business or non-profit association).
-Form 1 is available for download or from the Central Office, Supreme Court, Stirling Gardens, Barrack Street, Perth.
+Small business and non-profit associations pay reduced fees.
+You will need to complete and submit Form 1 (Declaration that a person is a small business or non-profit association) to qualify as a small business or non-profit association.
+Form 1 is available for download or from the Supreme Court Registry.

 If you are seeking a copy of a transcript from a Supreme Court hearing, your request must be received in writing on the prescribed request form (please see attached).
 Please note that if you are not a party to the proceedings in which you are requesting the transcript, your request will have to be accompanied with a cover letter addressed to the Principal Registrar of the Supreme Court detailing your need for and intended use of the transcript.